RutledgePaulV/django-commands/README.md

 sort of redundant boilerplate validation for views intended to handle ajax requests.
 Ultimately, it allows operations to be more driven by the business logic of the application and less bound to models like what is often seen today in CRUD scaffolding demos and the like.
+Note that it is NOT restful.
+Instead it follows a pattern known as RPC (remote procedure call).

 ## Why
-Ajax gets messy and model-bound API routes are not always the best solution for applications with more complex business logic.
+Ajax gets messy and resource-bound RESTful API routes are not always the best solution for applications with more complex business logic.
 Rather than struggling through the boilerplate view definition and basic validation of a request, django-commands allows you to focus solely on your business logic